Jul 18, 2015

 It would be easy to say ‘no’ to people of certain nationalities (by blocking passport countries).
 But how do you decide who is part of a religion?
 (If a country were to block Christians, for example, how would you go about doing it?
 Would you be blocked?)
 If missiologists have trouble with this, do you think government officials will do better?

-3. Also, the wholesale blocking of people form certain countries would prevent secularized or moderate Muslims who travel abroad to get away from their governments.
+- The wholesale blocking of people form certain countries would prevent secularized or moderate Muslims who travel abroad to get away from their governments.
 (A lot of secularists have fled Iran, for example.)
 Yes, many secularized Muslims can be radicalized–but many also meet Jesus abroad.
 (And, we did allow some Japanese and Germans in, of course…)

-5. If we blocked all Muslims from entering the country, what about the Muslims working here now under temporary visas?
+Third, it could lead to reprisals.
+If we blocked all Muslims from entering the country, what about the Muslims working here now under temporary visas?
 What about multigenerational families where some have citizenship and some don’t?
 What about Muslims in the United States who are permanent citizens?

-6. What about the response of other nations to this action?
+What about the response of other nations to this action?
 Would all Christians be blocked from them?
 Would Christians be even more targeted?

-7. Not to be callous to individual events, but an event where someone kills a handful of other people is ‘big’ only in that it gets media air play and sells newspapers.
+Fourth, not to be callous to individual events, but an event where someone kills a handful of other people is ‘big’ only in that it gets media air play and sells newspapers.
 It’s a tragedy for those involved, but we should not make national policy over it.
 Vastly more people in America are killed each year by, say, tobacco, car wrecks, or abortion than by Muslim radicals.

-8. Certainly most of all, it’s not Biblical.
+Most of all, it’s not Biblical.
 Jesus says to turn the other cheek, not cut off all contact.
 He commands that we love our enemies, and nowhere in 1 Corinthians 13 does it say exclude our enemies from our national borders.